Force over Distance: Chapter 42

 Young made no effort to hide his abject astonishment from Rush, allowing it to tear into the muted darkness of the scientist’s mind.
 The AI must be completely out of the picture at the moment.

-“I’ve escaped a bind or two, in my day.”
+“I’ve escaped a bind or two in my day.”

 “I know,” Riley replied.
 “It’s a real worry.”

 Rush sighed.
 “It’d be the height of hubris to offer you a personal guarantee in the absence of personal continuity.
 I won’t do it.
-You’ll have to tolerate some uncertainty.”
+You’ll have to tolerate uncertainty.”

 “Good answer,” Riley said.

-“Our brane stays intact then?”
+“Our brane stays intact, then?”
 Young growled.

 “No,” Rush replied, taken aback.
-“Should I?”
+“Should I know you?”

-“No.” Riley smiled and looked out at the sea.
+“No.” Riley smiled and looked to the sea.
 “You’re one of my favorites, is all.”
-He picked a flower, a small, purple primrose, twirling it absently between his fingers.
+He picked a flower, a small, purple primrose, and twirled it between his fingers.
 “I admit, I did come here to kill you.
 I admit, you may still die because of everything I unleashed.
-You may lose this particular incarnation of yourself.
-Plures res es validus evulsum.
+“Plures res es validus evulsum.
 But.”
 Riley let the breeze catch the small flower between his fingers.
-It floated out and away over the water.
+It floated away, drawn towards the water.
 “I also admit, I’m hoping you’ll thread the needle.”

-They were all quiet.
+They were quiet.

 “Any advice?”
 Rush asked, watching Young uneasily.